Timelion Tutorial – From Zero to Hero

 You can also use multiple

-split parameters to create subbuckets (as in visualizations) and multiple
+split parameters to create subbuckets (as in visualizations)

 metric parameters to draw multiple values per time point.